 The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of project specific bank loans for the construction of multi storey projects, term facilities for the funding of longer dated projects, and committed revolving credit lines utilised to finance land and medium density development projects.
 The project specific facilities will operate in line with the development programme of each multistorey project.
-The revolving credit lines available are as follows:
+Based on the Group's current operational requirements secured bank loans for working capital and project funding are not necessary and have been repaid over the last twelve months.
+The Group has maintained its unsecured term facility until such time as it is available to be redeemed.
+Surplus cash is being utilised to meet liquidity requirements.